Radix Sort Algorithm in Data Structure

 List after the first iteration

-As you can see from the above-given figure, the list is not sorted yet and requires more iteration to be fully sorted.
+The list is not sorted yet and requires more iterations.

 b) Second iteration